-- 1228.
-Using pneumatic tools that cannot be controlled or stopped with the use of a throttle is prohibited. - Using pneumatic grinding tools not equipped with a speed governor in working and safe order is prohibited. - 1229.
+- 1229.
 Pointing pneumatic hammers or other power-actuated tools at a person is prohibited. - 1230.
 Copper, nylon, or other non-spalling soft hammers must be used when repetitive blows are delivered to hardened bolts, pins, bushings, or other hardened objects.
 Ball peen hammers and doubled faced sledge hammers may be used to strike chisels and punches provided the diameter of the hammer striking face is at least 3/8" larger than the diameter of the face of the chisel or punch.

-It is permissible for MW&S employees to use spike mauls and sledge hammers in applying rail anchors and removing track bolts.
+EXCEPTION: It is permissible for MW&S employees to use spike mauls and sledge hammers in applying rail anchors and removing track bolts.

 - 1231.
 Employees must take care that tools or material do not fall from scaffolds, locomotive running boards, end sills, tops of cars, or other elevations. - 1232.
-Using a file as a wedge or a pry bar, striking a file with a hammer, or using a file without a handle is prohibited.
-To clean a file, a file brush must be used.
+Using a file or chisel as a wedge of a pry bar, striking a file with a hammer, or using a file without a handle is prohibited. - To clean a file, a file brush must be used.
 Files must not be struck against metal for any purpose. - 1233.
-The use of a chisel as a wedge is prohibited. - 1234.
-Do not press a screwdriver or other sharp tool on or into a small object held in the hand.
+Operating any type of internal combustion engine in an enclosed space without adequate ventilation is prohibited. - 1234.
+Do not press a screwdriver or other sharp tool on or into any object held in the hand.